Frequently Asked Questions

 What if someone is injured or suffers damage from the verges - for example a tree located on the verge falls down, or someone trips on a stone intended to inhibit parking on the verge, or a broken kerbstone?

-The verges, as shown on the attached plan, are owned by the SDRA but the obligation to maintain the verges rests with property owners.
-Damage or injury caused by falling trees growing out of the verge owned by the SDRA is the responsibility of the SDRA unless the property owner has failed to maintain the tree in good condition and that failure contributed to the tree falling and causing the damage or injury, in which case the property owner may be partly or entirely responsible.
+The position is more complex.
+The verges are owned by the SDRA but the obligation to maintain the verges falls on the property owners.
+Damage or injury caused by falling trees growing out of the verge are the responsibility of the SDRA unless the property owner has failed to maintain the tree in a good condition and that failure contributed to the tree falling and causing the damage or injury, in which case the property owner may be partly or entirely responsible.
+The SDRA is insured for any claim against it.

-Who is responsible to the maintenance of the roundabout?
+Who is responsible for the maintenance of the roundabout?

 The SDRA owns the drains that it inserted into the verges or the road.

-Can a property owner incorporate their section of verge into their property?
+Can a property owner subsume their section of verge into their property?

 Plan of the area of South Drive owned by the SDRA